intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - The URL to use to log into your Unity instance.

-    To log in, go to the URL provided in your IntellectiveUnityCloud - application is ready email, and log in with one of the account User IDs provided.
+    To log in, go to the URL provided in email, and log in with one of the account User IDs provided.

 # Unity User Interface Overview